mbrady4/AirQualityDashboard/README.md

 # AirQualityDashboard
-A simple dashboard that pulls air quality data from the openaq API
+A simple dashboard that pulls air quality data from the openaq API: https://air-quality-dashboard.herokuapp.com